 While I was inside, I filled up a couple of buckets of hot water and brought them back for my does.
 They lapped up that steaming water like they were dying of dehydration.
 As the water warmed them from the inside, their shivering slowed.

 This experience was a huge lesson for me.
 As I witnessed my goats’ discomfort, I realized that the kind of winter protection livestock need is specific to your location, your goats, and your infrastructure.

-Maybe goats with angora coats or those bred for Alpine conditions don't need winter protection.
-But in my barn, with our winds, temperatures that dip as low as 5°F, and our breed (Nigerian Dwarfs), my goats need winter protection!
+Maybe goats with angora coats or those bred for Alpine conditions don’t need winter protection.
+However in my barn, with our winds, temperatures that dip as low as 5°F, and our breed (Nigerian Dwarfs), my goats need winter protection!

 Shivering goats is a surefire sign to me that goats are stressed.
 As a goat keeper, one of my main goals is to minimize stress for my goats so they can be healthy, happy, and productive on my homestead.
 So, after that experience, I now have a system for winterizing my goats and their barn to keep them comfortable in the cold.